Every emergency doctor will be able to become a family doctor for a thousand patients - breaking latest news - Breaking Latest News

 The shortage

-The publication in the Official Gazette is only expected to ensure an initial refreshment for a category that estimates the shortage of family doctors at almost 3 thousand units, calculating that many studies are already “sold out” having 1500 patients in charge, the maximum allowed.
+The publication in the Official Gazette is only awaited to ensure a first refreshment for a category that estimates the shortage of family doctors at almost 3 thousand units, calculating that many studies have already sold out having 1500 patients in charge, the maximum allowed.

 Damage contained

-Until 2006, the amendment envisages the possibility for doctors in the so-called single role with a 24-hour assignment (former medical guards) to receive up to 1,000 people in their offices.
-A provision that according to Di Maio “is very important to contain the damage of the lack of planning and the inertia of some regions that are late in publishing the tenders for the training of new recruits”.
+Until 2006, the amendment envisages the possibility for doctors in the so-called single role with a 24-hour assignment (former medical guards) to receive up to 1,000 people in their surgeries.
+A provision that according to Di Maio is very important to contain the damage of the lack of planning and the inertia of some regions that are late in publishing the tenders for the training of new recruits.

 The minister